javiergs/javiergs/README.md

 [![platform](https://img.shields.io/twitter/follow/mscjaviergs?style=flat-square)](https://x.com/intent/follow?screen_name=mscjaviergs)

 Welcome to my GitHub profile!
 I'm passionate about software design, programming languages, and the intersection of intelligent systems and human-centered AI.
+I teach a variety of topics in software design and programming languages and am currently writing a book on the "Fundamentals of Affect-Driven Systems.

 <!---
 - 👋 Hi, I’m @javiergs